Aceable Agent Logo

 Get My License

-New York has reciprocity with nine states, with each having different qualifications.
-Those nine states are Arkansas, Colorado, Connecticut, Georgia, Massachusetts, Mississippi, Oklahoma, Pennsylvania, and West Virginia.
 Read on to learn all you need to know about real estate license reciprocity in New York.
-Plus, learn what to do if you need to start from square one and take the 77-hour New York real estate course.
+Plus, how to start taking the 77-hour New York real estate course today.

 What is Real Estate License Reciprocity?

-Which states share real estate license reciprocity with the state of New York?
-There are nine, each with their own respective qualifications, including:
+Which states shared real estate license reciprocity with the state of New York not long ago?
+There had been nine states, each with their own respective qualifications:

-• Arkansas: Available for brokers who have current licenses.
-They also need to have had their license for two years.
+• Arkansas: Available for brokers who had current licenses.
+They also needed to have had their license for two years.

 • Colorado: Available for brokers and associate brokers with current licenses.